 Key attractions of Lohri festival: The Punjabi folklore Sunder Mundriye sung by everyone

 5. Basant Panchami – To Celebrate Birth Of Goddess Saraswati

-Basant Panchami marks the onset of spring season.
+One of the most popular harvesting festivals of India, Basant Panchami marks the onset of the spring season.
 Celebrated in different states of North India, it is considered an auspicious day.
 This festival is associated with yellow color, which is a color of spirituality.
 One can see the magnificent mustard crop fields in the countryside, especially rural areas of Haryana and Punjab.

-Key attractions of Basant Panchami festival: Indian cuisine like Meethe Chawal, Maake ki Roti, and Sarso Ka Saag
+Key attractions of Basant Panchami festival: Indian cuisines like Meethe Chawal, Maake ki Roti, and Sarso Ka Saag

 Harvest Festivals Of North-East India

 Here is a list of the harvest festivals of North East India that will give you a heart-warming experience while exploring India.
 Take a look!

 6. Bhogali Bihu – Of Bliss And Cheerfulness

 Every year in January, the entire state of Assam showcases enthusiasm and delight in celebrating Bhogali Bihu.
 The farmers of Assam celebrate and cherish the efforts of cultivation and reap the benefits.
 The celebration starts one night before with Uruka—the community feast.
 On the day of Bihu, the mejis or pavilion made of clay and hay are burnt.
 Local women wear stunning mukhlas and participate in group songs and dance.
 Also known as Magh Bihu, this is an exotic and most vibrant name on the list of harvest festivals of India.